cmatthews20/pytest-regression-plus/main.md

 # ...
 ```

 Tests in a certain file can also be skipped based on the success of a package import.
 Please see the `pytest` documentation for more information.
 This method is not covered, as it does not assist the purpose of the report and is outside of the scope.
-It does assist overall code quality/robustness but does not assist the development of parallelized regression tests.
+It does assist overall code quality and robustness, however.

 ## 3.7 - Parameterizing Tests